miafan23/water-bubble-chart/README.md

     animation: false
 })
 ```
+There're 9 parameters to set with water-bubble-chart, none of which is compulsory.
 * radius: The radius of your waterbubble and you don't need to set height or width on your canvas anymore.
 * lineWidth: The thickness of your water bubble's shell.
 The value of it will equal radius/25 if you don't set this option.
 * textColor: The color of The text.
 You'd better set a value of alpha of TextColor, because I think it will be more beautiful :).